-Día de los Muertos, Day of the Dead, Mexico, Ofrendas, Sugar Skulls, Pan de Muerto, Marigolds, Calaveras, Remembrance, Celebration, Culture
+Día de los Muertos, Day of the Dead, Mexico, Ofrenda, Sugar Skulls, Marigolds, Pan de Muerto, Celebration, Remembrance, Holiday, Culture

 If you do not agree with the answer provided to the question "What is dia de los muertos?", we encourage you to send us your own response so that we can make changes on our website.